 Best Train for Kids to Make with Recyclables

 This train is complete with train cars and engine.
 It's fun and easy to make using recyclables.
-Kids will love painting the locomotive and choosing cargo for the train cars.
+Kids will love painting the engine and choosing cargo for the train cars.

 Privacy and Disclosure

 for information on cookies and affiliates